swcarpentry/git-novice/_episodes/08-collab.md

 > remote repository at all - it just removes the link to it from the local repo.
 > * `git remote set-url [name] [newurl]` changes the URL that is associated
 > with the remote.
 This is useful if it has moved, e.g. to a different Github
 > account, or from Github to a different hosting service.
+Or, if we made a typo when
+> adding it!
 > * `git remote rename [oldname] [newname]` changes the local alias by which a remote
 > is known - its name.
 For example, one could use this to change `upstream` to `fred`.
 {: .callout}